changm/BackoutBot/README.md

 ## Expected Output:
 For each app, you will get APPNAME.results.txt
-It will contain the b2gperf output
+It will contain the b2gperf output.

-In addition, a results.log.txt will contain the Gecko / Gaia revision and the median, mean, and std deviation of the cold launch time.
+In addition, a results.log.txt will contain the Gecko / Gaia revision. and the median, mean, and std deviation of the cold launch time.

 The log is appended to after each run, right now we have to manually clean it.